cdr-stats/cdr-stats/docs/source/getting-started.rst

 --

-CDR-Stats is free and open source CDR_ (Call Detail Record) analysis and reporting software for Freeswitch, Asterisk and other type of VoIP Switch.
+CDR-Stats is free and open source CDR_ (Call Detail Record) mediation, rating, analysis and reporting application for Freeswitch, Asterisk and other type of VoIP Switch.
 It allows you to interrogate your CDR_ to provide reports and statistics via a simple to use, yet powerful, web interface.